-Manage Council land to promote climate resilience and support biodiversity.
+Manage Council land to promote climate resiliency, support biodiversity and maximise carbon sequestration.

 We will make our land more wildlife friendly and help it cope with extreme weather events such as drought and flooding.

 Work with communities, landowners, partners and local groups to make the natural environment more resilient to climate change.